 We are a volunteer community choir that came together shortly after the September 11, 2001 tragedies.
 Our aim is to promote healing, diversity, community bonding, and mutual understanding through music.
-We perform free of charge to social service providers.
+We perform free of charge for communities in need, in partnership with social service providers.
 These include area shelters, hospitals, hospices, elderly homes, and providers of services to the disabled.

 We believe that the power of music is universal.
 The music we sing reflects the ethnic, racial and cultural backgrounds and traditions of our membership and audiences.
 Our goal is to leave our audiences joyous.

 We encourage our audiences to sing with us and we remain after our performances to bond with them.

 We have more than ten years of experience producing live music, rehearsing and performing weekly outreach concerts throughout the fall and spring seasons.

 Few other choirs can match our schedule and volume of concerts in venues large and small, indoors and outdoors.

 The choir is self-managed by a dedicated core group of 30 members.
 We include professional singers, musicians, designers, marketers, programmers and community activists.